 “Drink more water” is a common mantra these days.
 Reusable water bottles are increasing in popularity, and filtered water dispensers can now commonly be found in schools, airports, event centers, and several other public spaces.
-It is certainly easier for us to find filtered water, and after the recent Fox News Report about toxic tap water in the United States, people are being forced to take an even closer look at where their drinking water comes from.
+While it is certainly easier for us to find filtered water in the United States, people are being forced to take an even closer look at where their drinking water comes from.

 What are PFASs?